+- Self Reliance (Skill Enhancing)

-- Self-Reliance departments: Electricals, Plumbing (water supply), Audiovisual, general store, dispensary, dietary services, hostel mess, arts & crafts, costumes & props, etc.
+Department: Electricals, Plumbing (water supply), Audiovisual, General Store, First-aid, Dietary Services, Culinary Skills, Arts & Crafts, Costumes & Props, etc.

-- Community living
+- · Community Living

 - Social Work

-- Voluntary work
+- Voluntary Work

 - Community Service

 - Prasadam Distribution

 The philosophy of service at SSSIHL is based on the concept that divinity pervades all of humanity, and hence when you serve others, you are serving the Divine.
 Students learn to serve without expecting anything in return, other than the deep inner satisfaction of serving others.